 My keen financial planning colleagues can speak for hours about the art and science of balancing portfolios.
 For the rest of us, we know that it’s good to have a balanced portfolio whether it’s with financial assets, the food we choose to consume over a week, or the selection of adult beverages we have at the ready for a gathering of friends.

 In your day job as a leader – who wants of course to lead well – how would you analyze your portfolio of leadership?
 What are the major components or classes of assets or food groups that are important to maintain?
 Is there an optimal mix in a balanced portfolio of leadership?

 Here’s my take on what should be included.

 Leaders need to be educated on what their role really involves, leadership style, communications skills, influencing, motivating others, intra-team politics, and many more topics.

-Leaders leading well are life-long learners: they read, go to training, talk with other leaders, watch TEDTalks, and read some more in order to increase their knowledge.
+Leaders leading well are life-long learners: they read, go to training, talk with other leaders, watch TEDTalks, listen to podcasts, and read some more in order to increase their knowledge.